 Within this structure, we ensure that there is a clear progression of knowledge and skills from Year 3 to Year 6, which enables all our children, including those with SEND, to access all areas of the curriculum in a purposeful manner.
 Alongside this, we liaise closely with our infant and secondary schools to build on acquired knowledge and further develop pupils in readiness for their next stage of education.
 We encourage our children to develop a passion for learning, being inquisitive, active and curious learners who are independently motivated.

-In 2018, OFSTED commented that, ‘parents appreciate the broad and balanced curriculum on offer’ and that, ‘the school works hard to provide a well-rounded education in a very caring school.’
+In 2018, OFSTED, in regard to our new curriculum, commented that, ‘parents appreciate the broad and balanced curriculum on offer’ and that, ‘the school works hard to provide a well-rounded education in a very caring school.’
 Our children show respect for and tolerance of alternative perspectives through our school’s Christian values of friendship, trust, thankfulness and responsibility.
 We aim for our children to have a flexible and positive attitude towards life’s challenges, showing resilience and the ability to adapt and change in a responsible manner.

 As children are at the heart of our decisions about the curriculum, their voice and feedback is valued and sought by subject leaders and senior leaders to assess the impact of our curriculum intent.
 We ensure our subject leaders have dedicated time to support staff, review and refine planning and monitor the quality of provision.